 Microsoft is also announcing several Office 365 for Education customers, including Dartmouth College, which will roll out the suite for 10,000 students, faculty and staff; Cornell University, which plans to deploy it in the fall for 7,000 faculty and staff; the Fresno Unified School District, which will adopt Exchange Online for 74,000 students and 12,000 faculty and staff; and Gonzaga University, where 8,000 students and 1,200 faculty and staff will get access to the suite.

-In May, Microsoft announced that about 4.5 million Catholic school students will get access to Office 365 for Education as part of a three-year deal the software vendor struck with the Catholic International Education Office (OIEC).
-The deal's scope could later be expanded to include all 43 million students at 210,000 Catholic schools in 102 countries.
+In May, Microsoft announced that about 4.5 million Catholic school students will get access to Office 365 for Education as part of a 3-year deal the software vendor struck with the Catholic International Education Office (OIEC).
+This deal's scope could later be expanded to include all 43 million students at 210,000 Catholic schools in 102 countries.

 Microsoft is locked in a battle with Google and other solid competitors in the cloud-based enterprise email and collaboration market, where Google Apps has been available since 2006 and also features a free version aimed at the education market.